 Michelle added: “We in MABS are dealing every day with people who are struggling with debt and the economic impacts of COVID-19.
 Our recent research shows that the impact is both emotional and financial.
 Our helpline, messenger service and local services are dealing with clients who have a range of concerns from utility bills and credit card debt to more serious mortgage arrears difficulties.
 My key advice to people is to talk directly to your lender.
 If you find this difficult MABS is here to support you.”

-MABS can be contacted on 0761 07 2000, Monday to Friday, 9am-8pm or visit mabs.ie to find your nearest MABS office.
+MABS can be contacted on 0818 07 2000, Monday to Friday, 9am-8pm, through Whatsapp or find your nearest MABS office.